 - Route of administration

 - Volume of administration.
-See Tables 1 and 2 for recommended needle sizes and volumes.
+See Tables 1 and 2 at the bottom of this page for recommended needle sizes and volumes.

-- Frequency of administration, and intervals between repeat administration for example “once”, once daily for 6 weeks” or “continuously for two weeks via osmotic pump”.
+- Frequency of administration, and intervals between repeated administration; for example, “once”, once daily for 6 weeks” or “continuously for two weeks via osmotic pump”.